square1-io/laravel-passport-firebase-auth/README.md

 composer require square1/laravel-passport-firebase-auth
 ```

-You can publish and run the migrations with:
+You will need a `firebase_uid` column on your users table.
+You can publish and run the migrations and customize that column with:

 ```bash
 php artisan vendor:publish --provider="Square1\LaravelPassportFirebaseAuth\LaravelPassportFirebaseAuthServiceProvider" --tag="migrations"
 php artisan migrate
 ```

-You can publish the config file with:
+Publish the config file with:
 ```bash
 php artisan vendor:publish --provider="Square1\LaravelPassportFirebaseAuth\LaravelPassportFirebaseAuthServiceProvider" --tag="config"
 ```